Travelers will see legal brothels, massage parlours and prostitutes in many of the downtown areas such as the Puerto Plata province and Santo Domingo.

 The Dominican Republic also ranks fourth highest in the world among countries exporting large numbers of sex workers.

-The issue can be explained by the country's high poverty rate, a quarter of the population lives in below the bread line, which makes many women turn to sex work to put food on the table.
+The issue can be explained by the country's high poverty rate.
+A quarter of the population lives below the bread line, which makes many women turn to sex work to put food on the table.

 Males are also able to go to strip clubs and pay an 'exit fee' to the establishment to take a prostitute back to their hotels or resorts.
 But watch out, it's not uncommon for girls to rob their clients.
 Others may pickpocket men on the street.

 Some of the sex workers start up long-distance relationships after the tourists return home.
 Of course, the women are trying to get these men to send them money, and most likely have a stable of similar suitors wiring them cash from various locations while they continue working the streets of the D.R.

 Regardless of your opinions on the practice of prostitution, if you're a man out without a woman, you'll get harassed to buy the services of a lady in certain parts of town.

 If you're a woman, be prepared to see hustlers haggling and prostitutes persuading.
 Many travelers do, in fact, go to the D.R. to enjoy paid sex, so many prostitutes and hustlers figure any tourist can be easily convinced to do the same.
 A male traveler said he traveled solo to the D.R. in his mid-20s and didn't feel completely out of harm's way.
 He was harassed constantly at night by hustlers and prostitutes who went so far as to grope him to entice him to seek their services.

 If approached by a prostitute, saying "No" firmly and walking away should suffice.

 Anyone who does decide to seek out this side of the country should know the age of consent is 18, and those found to have sex with minors can face punishment in the D.R. and their home country.